AWS

 A passphrase on a private key is an extra layer of protection, so even if your private key is discovered, it can't be used without the passphrase.
 The downside to using a passphrase is that it makes automation harder because human intervention is needed to log on to an instance, or copy files to an instance.

-Specify the same name for the key that you used for the key pair (for example, my-key-pair
+Specify the same name for the key that you used for the key pair (for example,

 ).
-PuTTY automatically adds the .ppk
+PuTTY automatically adds the.ppk

 file extension.